Real People Stories – Kate

 Platelets take part in the blood coagulation system.
 And leukocytes protect our body.

-I want to give you an example and a simple formula for distinguishing a viral infection from a bacterial one in a general CBC blood exam without further ado.
+I want to give you an example and a simple formula for distinguishing a viral infection from a bacterial one in a general exam without further ado.

 Signs of a bacterial infection